What is the Periodic Table?

 Element 2: Helium

 Helium is the element which you can find on the upper right side of the periodic table with atomic number 2.
 It comes first amongst the family of the noble gases.Helium holds one atomic orbital and was named by Lockyer and Frankland.
-Finding use in helping balloons to float, helium being lighter than air.
+Finding use in helping balloons to float, helium is lighter than air.

 Element 3: Lithium

 Lithium is the metal which comes first in the alkalis of the periodic table.
 Lithium is the lightest solid metal.
 It’s silver-white, soft having low melting point and reactive.
 Many physical and chemical properties of Lithium are very much similar to alkaline earth metals than to those of its own group.
-Lithium finds daily roles in our lifes as portable consumer electronic devices in the form of a lithium battery.
+Lithium finds daily roles in our lives as portable consumer electronic devices in the form of a lithium battery.

 Element 4: Beryllium